AncyThomas-dev/Cybersecurity/Azure/readme.md

 - Click on **Review + create**.

-- Azure will alert you if there are any errors.
-Click on **Create** to finalize your settings and create the group.

     ![]( https://github.com/AncyThomas-dev/WilldanInterview/blob/main/Azure/Images/Azure%20Resource%20Group/AzureResourceGroup.png)

 ---

 #### Setting up the VNet

-Before you can deploy servers and services, there must be a network where these items can be accessed.
+I setup a virtual network where the rsource group items can be accessed.

 - This network should have the capacity to hold any resource that the Purple Team needs, now and in the future.

-- Return to the home screen and search for "net."
-Choose the search result for **Virtual networks**.

-- Click on the **+ Create** button on the top-left of the page or the **Create virtual network** button on the bottom of the page.

-Fill in the network settings:

-- Subscription

-- Resource group: This should be the resource group you created in step two.

-- Name: A descriptive name so it will not get confused with other cloud networks in the same account.

-- Region: Make sure to choose the same region you chose for your resource group.

-    - Carefully configuring the region of your resources is important for ensuring low latency and high availability.
-Resources should be located as close as possible to those who will be consuming them.

-- IP Addresses: Azure requires you to define a network and subnet.
-    - Use the defaults on this tab.

-- Security: Leave the default settings.

-- Tags: No tags are needed.

-Click **Create**.

 ![]( https://github.com/AncyThomas-dev/WilldanInterview/blob/main/Azure/Images/Azure%20Resource%20Group/AzureVirtualNetwork.png)

-Once you have created your resource group and VNet, return to the home screen and choose the resource group option.
-- This provides a list of all resource groups in your account.
-- Choose the group that you created and you should see your VNet listed as a resource.

 ![](1/Activities/04_Virtual_Networking/Solved/Images/virtual_net/final_resource_group.png)

-You now have a resource group and VNet that you can use to create the rest of the cloud infrastructure.
+I now have a resource group and VNet that I can use to create the rest of the cloud infrastructure.
 ---

 #### Setting up a Network Security Group:

-- On your Azure portal home screen, search "net" and choose **Network security groups**.
+Steps:

-- Create a new security group.
+- Created a new security group.

-- Add this security group to your resource group.
+- Added this security group to the resource group.

-- Give the group a recognizable name that is easy to remember.

-- Make sure the security group is in the same region that you chose during the previous activity.

-To create an inbound rule to block all traffic:
+Created an inbound rule to block all traffic:

-- Once the security group is created, click on the group to configure it.

-- Choose **Inbound security rules** on the left.

-- Click on the **+ Add** button to add a rule.

-Configure the inbound rule as follows:
+Configured the inbound rule as follows:

-- Source: Choose **Any** source to block all traffic.
+- Source: Chose **Any** source to block all traffic.

 - Source port ranges: Source ports are always random, even with common services like HTTP.
-Therefore,keep the wildcard (*) to match all source ports.
+Therefore,kept the wildcard (*) to match all source ports.

 - Destination: Select **Any** to block any and all traffic associated with this security group.

 - Service: Select **Custom**

-- Destination port ranges: Usually, you would specify a specific port or a range of ports for the destination.
-In this case, you can use the wildcard (*) to block all destination ports.
-You can also block all ports using a range like `0-65535`.
+- Destination port ranges: I used the wildcard (*) to block all destination ports.

 - Protocol: Block **Any** protocol that is used.

-- Action: Use the **Block** action to stop all of the traffic that matches this rule.
+- Action: Used the **Block** action to stop all of the traffic that matches this rule.

-- Priority: This rule will always be the last rule, so it should have the highest possible number for the priority.
+- Priority: This rule will always be the last rule, so I gave it the highest possible number for the priority.
 Other rules will always come before this rule.
 The highest number Azure allows is 4,096.

-- Name: Give your rule a name like "Default-Deny."

 ![](1/Images/inbound_rule_settings1.png)

-- Description: "Deny all inbound traffic."

-- Save the rule.

 ![]( https://github.com/AncyThomas-dev/WilldanInterview/blob/main/Azure/Images/Azure%20Resource%20Group/PurpleTeamSG.png)